premierutility/fulcrum-fusion/README.md

 See it in Action
 -------------------

-This assumes everything is hooked up properly.
+This assumes everything is hooked up properly between Fulcrum and this app.

-- Create a form.
+- Create a form in Fulcrum.
 Shortly, you'll see a Fusion Table in your [Google Drive](https://drive.google.com/#query?view=2&filter=tables) for this form.
 - Create a record.
 Then you should see this as a record in that Fusion Table created above.
 - Do an import in Fulcrum.
 Shortly you'll see the form and all the data in the appropriate Fusion Table.

 Limitations
 -----------